CTEC-2025/MBS1250/README.md

 # MBS1250 Arduino Library

-## Version: 0.0.5 ##
+## Version: 0.1.0 ##
-Minimal Arduino Library For Reading Analog Voltage From The Danfoss MBS1250 Pressure sensor (10 Bar Version).
+A Lightweight Arduino Library For Reading Analog Voltage And Calculating Pressure From The Danfoss MBS1250 Sensor (10Bar Varient).

 ## What's New In v0.0.5
-- Added Soft Warning For Potential Invalid Analog Pin Usage On Uno/Nano
+- Added 'readPressure()' Function

 ## Features
-- Clean C++ Class Wrapper
+- Clean, Object-oriented Interface
-- Reads Voltage From Analog Input
+- Reads Analog Voltage From The Sensor
-- Scaffold For Future Pressure Conversion Logic
+- Converts the Voltage to Pressure In ##Bar##
+- Configured For 5V Systems By Default
+- Warns Of Invalid Analog Pin Use

 ## Example